-This is an exciting 12 days exploring the extraordinary country of Colombia, a place of startling contrasts, from dense Amazonian jungle, spectacular tropical beaches and snow-capped Andean mountain ranges to Bogotá’s fast-growing metropolis and the immaculate colonial architecture of Barichara and Villa de Leyva.
+This is an exciting 13 day motorcycle tour exploring the extraordinary country of Colombia, a place of startling contrasts, from dense Amazonian jungle, spectacular tropical beaches and snow-capped Andean mountain ranges to Bogotá’s fast-growing metropolis and the immaculate colonial architecture of Villa de Leyva, Cartagena and Popayan.

 This was a sell out tour in 2017, showing that Colombia is definitely back on the map!
 The Andes riding delivers foot-peg scraping bends through lush green forests, mountains and valleys, and its fair to say that riders are staggered by this incredibly beautiful and friendly country, which challenges their preconceptions.